tniessen/cpp-graph-dom/README.md

 This library intentionally does not provide an implementation of directed graphs.
 Any data structure that satisfies the concept `graph_dom::graph` can be used.
-Graphs can also be created using `graph_dom::graph_adaptor`.
-Please refer to test cases for examples.
+Alternatively, the `dominator_tree()` constructor can be given an entry node and an object that satisfies the concept `graph_dom::successor_function`.